we-dad/Cyber-Security-Game/README.md

 Open in Unity and load the main menu scene.
 PlayFab needs a title ID in its settings asset before accounts will connect; the game is otherwise playable offline.

 Tests live in `Assets/EditModeTests` and `Assets/PlayModeTests` and run from **Window → General → Test Runner**.

+> **Note on the browser build.** The game is not built for WebGL.
+Saved progress, accounts and cloud features depend on platform APIs that a browser build cannot reach, so it ships as a native desktop application instead.

 ## Built with